 In business, the power of persuasion is a vital tool in a company’s arsenal.
-Often, the ability to persuade others can mean the difference between your company securing a contract or a competitor getting it.
+Persuasion, by definition, is to appeal to and advise a person to believe and pursue something.
+The ability to persuade others often means the difference between your company securing a contract or a competitor.
 Even for small teams within companies, persuasion can lead to the implementation of new ideas and, subsequently, increase recognition from upper management.
 A business proposal is an essential piece of technical documentation that also functions as a tool for persuasion.
 Though there are many different types of business proposals, they are all similar in their goal – to sway the audience to act in accordance with the company’s intentions.

 What is a Proposal?

 A proposal is a piece of technical writing that is used to convince a party to accept the company’s plan for action.
 They outline a company’s goals, as well as desired methods for achieving those goals, in a persuasive tone and format.